Where to Stay in Berlin, Germany: The Best Hotels & Areas

 Charlottenburg Palace

 Besides shopping, visitors to Charlottenburg will be overjoyed by its cultural activities.
 The district still holds sway among devotees of the performing arts.
-Several theatres celebrating musicals and operas draw crowds from all around the city.
+Several theaters celebrating musicals and operas draw crowds from all around the city.
 It’s also home to one of Berlin’s most beautiful tourist attractions, Schloss Charlottenburg.
 The palace lingers in the district’s northern fringes.

 Recommended hotels in Charlottenburg